tarekziade/salvo/README.rst

-Break
+Salvo
 =====

-WORK IN PROGRESS.
-THIS IS NOT WORKING YET, DO NOT INSTALL

 This is the replacement for https://github.com/tarekziade/boom

-**Break** is a simple command line tool to send some load to an HTTP endpoint.
+**Salvo** is a simple command line tool to send some load to an HTTP(S) endpoint.

-Break is a script you can use to quickly smoke-test your web app deployment.
+Salvo is a script you can use to quickly smoke-test your web app deployment.
 If you need a more complex tool, I'd suggest looking at `Molotov <http://molotov.readthedocs.io>`_

-Break was specifically written to replace my Apache Bench (ab) usage.
+Salvo was specifically written to replace my Apache Bench (ab) usage.
-Break is based on Molotov, which uses Python 3 asyncio & aiohttp.
+Salvo is based on Molotov, which uses Python 3 asyncio & aiohttp.

 Installation
 ============

-Break requires Python 3.5.x+ and **Molotov**, which gets installed as a dependency.
+Salvo requires Python 3.6+ and **Molotov**, which gets installed as a dependency.

 Just do::

-    $ pip install break
+    $ pip install salvo

 Basic usage